-Philmont and the Boy Scouts of America prohibit language or behavior that belittles or puts down members of any sex, unwelcome advances, racial slurs, chastisement for religious or other beliefs or any other actions or comments that are derogatory of people.
+Philmont and Scouting America prohibit language or behavior that belittles or puts down members of any sex, unwelcome advances, racial slurs, chastisement for religious or other beliefs or any other actions or comments that are derogatory of people.
 Participants who do not meet these expectations may be asked to leave.